nasa/oceandata-notebooks/src/index.md

 ### Jupyter Kernel

-Download our setup script ({download}`setup.py`) and run it under `pipx` to create a Jupyter kernel ready for use with the notebooks.
+If you have a running Jupyter Lab, download our setup script ({download}`setup.py`) and run it under `pipx` to create a Jupyter kernel ready for use with the notebooks.
 For example, in a Terminal within your JupyterLab, execute the following.
 ```
 pipx run setup.py --user --name oc
 ```
-Your JupyterLab should soon include "oc" as a kernel choice for notebooks and consoles.
+Your JupyterLab should soon include "oc" and "bash" as kernel choices for notebooks and consoles.
 For more on the provided arguments, which customize the kernel location and name, execute `pipx run setup.py --help`.
 The `pipx` documenation provides [install instructions](https://pipx.pypa.io/stable/installation/) that include the simple approach of `pip install --user pipx`.
+Uninstall kernels with `jupyter kernelspec`.

 ## Notebooks